vmware/vmware-aria-operations-integration-sdk/README.md

 ### Template Adapter
 The template adapter has comments throughout the code to help new users understand the process of creating their own adapter using the existing code.
 For additional guidance creating adapters see the [Walkthroughs](../README.md#walkthroughs) section.
-The code inside `adapter.py` executed by an HTTP sever that runs inside container every time a test collection, or a collection is made[^1].
-The HTTP server sends the information returned by the executable back to VMware Aria Operations. the template executable, `adapter.py` has four methods:
+The code inside `adapter.py`  has four methods:

 - test(adapter_instance):
 Performs a test connection using the information given to the adapter_instance to verify the adapter has been set up properly.
 A typical test connection will generally consist of: